Winston-Lu/ESP8266-LED-Shelf/README.md

 Variable | Description
 ---------|---------
 ssid | Name of the WiFi point to connect to.
-Otherwise the clock will not sync and you can't connect to the webserver password | password to the WiFi point
+Otherwise the clock will not sync and you can't connect to the webserver password | Password to the WiFi point

 ## In WebServer.cpp
 Variable | Description